If you are planning your first visit to Florence, one of the most important decisions you will make is where to stay in Florence.

 UPSCALE: Granduomo Charming Accomodation.
 If you stay here, the Duomo will literally be on your doorstep.
 Some rooms look directly at the cathedral.
 Each room is a spacious apartment that can accommodate between 2 and 4 people.
 For families who want to be in the heart of Florence, this is one of our top picks.

 MID-RANGE: Hotel Duomo Firenze.
-We are listing this hotel because it has a fantastic location on Piazza del Duomo, which means the Duomo is right on your doorstep.
+We are listing this hotel because it has a fantastic location on Piazza del Duomo, which means the Duomo is right outside your front door.
 Some rooms have a balcony with incredible views of the Duomo.
 Rooms are basic, but the view and the location is hard to beat, and this hotel gets very good reviews.

 MID-RANGE: Relais Piazza Signoria.
 This highly rated hotel is located next to Piazza della Signoria, placing it in central Florence.
 If you want your own private terrace with an amazing view of Palazzo Vecchio, take a look at the Penthouse Apartment with View.
 The Penthouse Apartment can accommodate up to five people, making this a great pick for families.